workingBen/dont-forget-this-shit/README.md

-Contained in this Repo is shit you should never forget. ~bpellow
+Don't Forget This Shit!
 ========
+### Contained within are trinkets of knowledge we should never forget

 Happiness
 --------